szenergy/szenergy-public-resources/README.md

 - The data is available: [www.sze.hu/~herno/PublicDataAutonomous](http://www.sze.hu/~herno/PublicDataAutonomous/)

-- The data is in `.bag` format, the standard logging format for ROS and it can be also imported to MATLAB.
+- The log data is in `.bag` format, the standard logging format for ROS and it can be also imported to MATLAB.
+The postprocessed 3d pointcloud data is in `.pcd` (Point Cloud Data) file format, it is a common format used inside Point Cloud Library (PCL).
+Also this can be imported easily to MATLAB.

 - The different rosbag files contain different topics, but the most important topics of the rosbag files are: